JakeMackBrown/YokelPulse/README.md

 - **Advanced Search Filters**: Add more detailed search filters (e.g., price range, event duration, etc.) to refine event discovery.
 - **Integration with Local Businesses**: Partner with local businesses to offer exclusive deals and discounts for event attendees.
 - **Community Forums**: Introduce community forums for users to discuss events and share experiences.

-## Usage
-1. Open your browser and navigate to `http://127.0.0.1:8000/`.
-2. Sign up or log in to access your personalized dashboard.
-3. Browse events, create your own, and engage with the community.

 ## Trello Board
 https://trello.com/invite/b/675716823590861ae7cd378d/ATTI500a185fc0a38a74ace9f1e13a9d6068FAA011AD/yokelpulse